HazemMonir/lib_x/README.md

 }
 ```

-Note: If you're not going to use ScaffoldX, make sure you implement the ```BackButtonInterceptor``` to handle the back guesture.
+Note: If you're not going to use ScaffoldX, make sure to implement the ```BackButtonInterceptor``` to handle the back guesture.

 #### E.g.
 ```dart